sireoh/comp4957-lab2-naive-bayes/ExampleNaiveBayes/ExampleNaiveBayes/Lab2_Documentation.md

 #### 1. Dataset Limitations

-- **Synthetic Data:** Generated rather than real-world data may not capture all nuances
+- **Synthetic Data:** Generated rather than real-world data may not capture all food spoilage nuances
-- **Limited Size:** 124 samples may not represent full population diversity
+- **Limited Size:** 133 samples may not represent full diversity of food storage scenarios
-- **Simplified Categorization:** Discrete categories may not capture continuous skill variations
+- **Simplified Categorization:** Discrete categories may not capture continuous factors like exact temperatures or humidity

 #### 2. Model Assumptions

-- **Independence Assumption:** Naïve Bayes assumes features are independent, which may not be realistic (e.g., programming skills and problem-solving are likely correlated)
+- **Independence Assumption:** Naïve Bayes assumes features are independent, which may not be realistic (e.g., storage location and duration are often correlated)
-- **Equal Weight:** All variables treated equally; some may be more predictive than others
+- **Equal Weight:** All variables treated equally; some may be more critical (e.g., left_outside vs packaging type)
-- **Binary Classification:** Success exists on a spectrum, not just high/low categories
+- **Binary Classification:** Freshness exists on a spectrum, not just fresh/spoiled categories

 #### 3. Real-World Factors Not Considered

-- **External Factors:** Market conditions, location, industry trends
+- **Temperature Variations:** Exact temperatures within storage locations
-- **Soft Skills:** Communication, leadership, adaptability
+- **Humidity Levels:** Moisture content affecting spoilage rates
-- **Experience:** Internships, projects, portfolio quality
+- **Food Processing:** Pre-processing methods that affect shelf life
-- **Networking:** Professional connections and mentorship
+- **Seasonal Factors:** External temperature variations affecting storage effectiveness

 ### Accuracy Assessment